 When posture is corrected, the entire body rebalances resulting in less stress to all areas including your low back.

 Your postural muscles are constantly working to maintain an upright posture.
 Postural distortion results in uneven weight distribution over all of your joint surfaces.
 The muscles throughout your neck, back, arms and legs will compensate for this shift in weight.
 Pain will show up in the area of greatest breakdown.
-The reduction of postural distortion provided by the NUCCA procedure decreases the stress on all areas of the body and allows for the possible relief of pain and proper healing.
-For detailed statistics on the likelihood of positive response to a variety of conditions click here.
+The reduction of postural distortion provided by the adjustment decreases the stress on all areas of the body and allows for the possible relief of pain and proper healing.

-Be assessed by a NUCCA trained chiropractor so that it can be determined whether or not an adjustment is indicated.
+Be assessed by a chiropractor so that it can be determined whether or not an adjustment is indicated.

-Short Answer: There are many forms of spinal health care today.
+There are many forms of spinal health care today.
 Many focus on addressing local joint function mobility by administering a short, quick thrust to a localized area.
-NUCCA Chiropractors influence the entire spinal columns postural balance by returning the heavy head to a more balanced position on top of the narrow neck.
+Upper cervical chiropractors influence the nervous system by influencing it at the most influential area (brainstem).
+This has a full body effect in the least invasive way possible.

-Yes, we believe all children should have the benefit of a properly balanced body.
+Yes, we think all children should have the benefit of a properly functioning nervous system.

 Anyone who wants their body to function effectively should be assessed.
 Treatment will only be provided to those who are found to have a measurable need for care.